-- Childhaven Nursery School has an effective whole school approach to online safety to protect and educate pupils, students, and staff in their use of technology and establishes mechanisms to identify, intervene in, and escalate any concerns where appropriate; - Childhaven Nursery School understands that online safety can be categorised into the four areas of risk outlined in para 135 of KCSIE; and - Childhaven Nursery School has online safety as a running and interrelated theme whilst devising and implementing the whole school approach to safeguarding and related policies and procedures.
+- Childhaven Nursery School has an effective whole school approach to online safety which includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring, to protect and educate pupils, students, and staff in their use of technology and establishes mechanisms to identify, intervene in, and escalate any concerns where appropriate; - Childhaven Nursery School understands that online safety can be categorised into the four areas of risk outlined in para 136 of KCSIE; and - Childhaven Nursery School has online safety as a running and interrelated theme whilst devising and implementing the whole school approach to safeguarding and related policies and procedures.
 We consider how online safety is reflected in all relevant policies and consider online safety whilst planning the curriculum, any teacher training, the role and responsibilities of the designated safeguarding lead and any parental engagement.